hrektts/CarND-Behavioral-Cloning-P3/README.md

 I use the following parameters to train the model:

+- Validation split: 20% of the data
 - Batch size: 32
-- Number of epochs: 5
+- Number of epochs: 8
 - Optimizer: Adam

 The model used an adam optimizer, so the learning rate was not tuned manually.